greg-raven/Uncommon-Sense/_posts/2016-12-01-douglas-on-the-first-amendment.md

 ---
-title: 'Douglas on the First Amendment'
+title: "Douglas on the First Amendment"
 layout: post
 categories:
 - speech